 The Supreme Court has given judgment in the case of Enka Insaat ve Sanayi AS v OOO Insurance Company Chubb UKSC 38, giving important guidance on the determination of the proper law of an arbitration agreement and clarifying the role of the English Court in granting anti-suit relief in relation to English seated arbitrations.

-Enka was represented by Shearman & Sterling together with partners Alex Bevan and Nick Buckworth, and associate Jesse Sherrett and Chris Collins, .
+The Shearman team representing ENKA included partners Alex Bevan and Nick Buckworth, and associates Jesse Sherrett and Chris Collins.

 Chubb, an insurer, brought a claim in the Russian courts against Enka and several others, for losses caused by a fire at the Berezovskaya power plant, in respect of which Chubb paid the owner of the plant $400 million under an insurance policy.
 Enka had carried out works at the power plant and was alleged to be jointly and severally liable for those losses.

 In September 2019, Enka sought anti-suit relief in the Commercial Court on the basis that the contract under which it carried out the works at the power plant contained an arbitration agreement (AA) requiring disputes to be settled by ICC arbitration seated in London.
 Neither the AA nor the contract contained an express governing law clause.
 There was a dispute between the parties as to whether the AA was governed by English law or Russian law, the scope of the AA (if Russian law applied) and whether anti-suit relief should be granted.

 At first instance, Mr Justice Andrew Baker dismissed Enka’s claim on the basis that England was not the forum conveniens (a ground which Chubb had not itself raised).
 He held that the a priori jurisdiction lay with the arbitral tribunal; as there was no arbitration on foot, the proper forum to determine the jurisdictional dispute was the Russian court which was already seised of the proceedings.